faucetsdn/faucet/gnmi/README.rst

 How to build
 ------------

-From Faucet root:
+From the gnmi directory:

 .. code:: bash

-  docker build -t faucet/gnmi -f Dockerfile.gnmi .
+  docker build -t faucet/gnmi -f Dockerfile .

 When building the image, a set of helper certificates is generated and added to ``$HOME/certs/`` folder: